Red Žiča monastery

-Žiča is the Serbian monastery from the beginning of the 13th century.
+Žiča is a Serbian monastery from the beginning of the 13th century.

-But it is also known for one interesting thing: it is colored in red, which is a pretty much unusual color for a monastery.
+But it is also known for one interesting thing: it is coloured in red, which is a pretty much unusual colour for a monastery.

 Building the endowment was very spread among the Serbian rulers in the Middle Ages.
 They built monasteries and churches, and one of them is the monastery of Žiča, as well.